sty00A4/Symble/README.md

 # Symble
-A simple interpreted programming language made in python that uses symbols for all of it's keywords.
+A simple interpreted programming language made in python that uses symbols for nearly all of it's keywords.

 **EXPLANATION** in `docs.txt`